 At the moment the banking institutions are very secure in the knowledge that the sheeple need somewhere to live, and they provide lending in the form of mortgages which enable said sheeple to buy a house.
 The further the balance shifts, and the more companies and organizations begin to accept cryptocurrencies as payment, the less control the banks and governments will have over the economy (let us pause and rejoice).
 It may appear a far-fetched notion, but no more-so than the changes someone born, in let’s say 1960, has witnessed throughout their lifetime.

 The foreign exchange markets have a long way to go before they are nullified completely; they will most probably take lots of small hits as digital currencies gain momentum.
-One thing is for sure, whatever the fate of fiat money in the foreign exchange markets, and products such as Bitcoin in cryptocurrency markets, there will be huge financial opportunities in these areas over the next decade which traders (ie. you) should be modelling and forecasting right now in order to realize the maximum potential of these opportunities and be ahead of the curve.
+One thing is for sure, whatever the fate of fiat money in the foreign exchange markets, and products such as Bitcoin in cryptocurrency markets, there will be huge financial opportunities in these areas over the next decade which traders (ie. you) should be modeling and forecasting right now in order to realize the maximum potential of these offerings and be ahead of the curve.